Workforce Innovation and Opportunity Act (WIOA) Youth Program

-Purpose: The Workforce Investment Act (WIA) Title IB Youth Program provides services to youth ages 14-21.
+Purpose: The Workforce Innovation and Opportunity Act (WIOA) Title I Youth Program provides services to youth ages 14-24.
 The main thrust of the Youth Program is to increase the focus on longer-term academic and occupational learning opportunities and provide long-term comprehensive service strategies.
-Youth services are provided to in-school youth ages 14-21 and out-of-school youth ages 16-21.
+Youth services are provided to in-school youth ages 14-21 and out-of-school youth ages 16-24.

 The Youth Program is designed to prepare Arizona’s youth to either enter post-secondary education, training or employment upon completion of their secondary education.
 The aging of Arizona’s workforce is an issue of concern and therefore this program can be an instrument toward meeting the future workforce demands.

 - Tutoring, study skills training, instruction and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized post-secondary credential;